-How the micro:bit works with Python, one of the world's most popular programming languages
+Get started coding your micro:bit with Python, one of the world's most popular programming languages

-Let's start with the basics - making some words and a picture appear on your micro:bit's display.
+Let's start by making some words and a picture appear on your micro:bit's display.
 Go to the Python editor and you’ll see this program:

 You need to be very precise when coding in text-based languages, and Python is no exception.
 The spaces at the start of lines 6, 7 and 8 are important.
 These are called indentations, made from four space characters (or one press of the TAB key.)